 The Great Bears of Bute tour integrates with the Homalco Indigenous culture and you will hear stories, Indian legends as well as enjoying grizzly bears & wildlife viewing opportunities.

-We do not provide accommodations but we are happy to make a few suggestions based on your needs and travel.
+We do not provide accommodation, but we are happy to make a few suggestions based on your needs and travel.

 To search for more accommodations to suit your needs we highly recommend TripAdvisor for great reviews.